pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

-Blelloch and Wei's wait-free atomic copy primitive builds on the usual trick for wait-free algorithms: when a thread would wait for an in-progress operations, it helps that operation complete instead of blocking.
+Blelloch and Wei's wait-free atomic copy primitive builds on the usual trick for wait-free algorithms: when a thread would wait for an operation to complete, it helps that operation make progress instead of blocking.

 This strategy has the marked advantage of working.
 However, it's